jjqqkk/android-vpn/README.md

 ## Install Google services

-You can install Google services and Google Play manually if your Android device does not have Google services pre-installed by the device maker.
+If there is no Google services pre-installed by your phone maker, here we will help you to get Google services and Google Play step by step.

-To install Google services, download and install these APKs in the listed order.
+Download and install these APKs **in the order listed below**.

-**Google services framework**
+**Google services framework.**

+Check your phone's *Settings* and get the correct **Android version**.

+Many phone makers ship their own OS.
+Don't be confused.
+For example, MIUI 10.2 is based on Android 8.0.
+Here, "8.0" is the correct version number.

 Android 9: [google-services-framework-9.apk](https://github.com/jjqqkk/android-vpn/releases/download/1903/google-services-framework-9.apk)